Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Experiments

 \subsubsection{Efficiency and Effectiveness of Different Relax Factors}

-In practice, it is necessary to balance efficiency and effectiveness when adapting to online services in different scenarios.
+In practice, it is necessary to balance efficiency and effectiveness when adapting to online services.
 Thus, we control the relax factors $b$ in Eq. \ref{rp} to solve this problem.
-The performance and the computation cost of the well-trained recommender in inference w.r.t. average sample rate by setting relax factor from $\{-0.5, 0, ...
+The performance and the computation cost of the well-trained model in inference w.r.t. average sample rate by setting relax factor from $\{-0.5, 0, ...
 2 \}$ are shown in Figure \ref{flop}.
 Note that the computation cost is measured with million floating-point operations (MFLOPs).
-We surprisingly observe that even preserving 50\% interactions in inference stage can achieve the comparable performance as baseline.
-However, while the sample rate reaches 80\%, the performance becomes to drop which probably because the tolerant sampler leads to a uniform distribution.
-Besides, the shortened sequences save lots computations especially with small $b$.
-Since the sampling can be regarded as a binary classification problem which is much simpler than recommendation and requires only one layer, we believe AutoSAM could be more efficient than using full sequence as the model gets deeper.
+We surprisingly observe that even preserving 50\% interactions can achieve the comparable performance as baseline.
+However, while the sample rate reaches 80\%, the performance becomes to drop which probably because the sampler leads to a uniform distribution.
+Besides, the shortened sequences save lots computations especially with small $b$, highlighting the value in practical applications.